jordanorelli/game_2/README.md

 a basic game loop, but... it's really, really, really primitive, and I wrote it before I had any real-world experience, so... it's pretty awful code, to be honest.

+A working version of the game can be found [here](http://jordanorelli.com/media/flash/game_2.swf).
+There's a known bug where the enemy spawn rate doesn't reset after you die; if you go through a few lives it becomes impossible very quickly.